Fykqnt/resume/resume.md

 Achievements include:

 - Implementing and backtesting academic papers, working at hedge fund and investment bank.
-- Product owner of [BlitzMe](https://blitzme-app.com/en/) as a founder of a tech startup.
+- Product owner of [BlitzMe](https://blitzme-app.com/en/) as a Founder & CEO of a tech startup.
 - Designing and implementing a recommendation engine for consumer app.
 - Writing and presenting papers at top international AI conferences.
 - Writing and presenting papers at top international Human-Computer Interaction conferences.